jayfunc/BetterLyrics/How2Install/How2Install.md

-# How to install ".msixbundle" package
+# How to install ".msixbundle" test package

 ## Pre-steps